atlas-support-inc/mobile-sdk-ios/README.md

 import AtlasSupportSDK
 ```

-Connect the SDK to your account:
+Connect the SDK to your account (you can find your App ID in the [Atlas company settings](https://app.atlas.so/settings/company)):

 ```swift
 AtlasSDK.setAppId("YOUR_APP_ID")
 ```

----
+**ℹ️ It's crucial to execute this code at the app's launch, as SDK functionality will be unavailable otherwise.**

 ## Identify your users